microsoft/BotBuilder-Samples/MigrationV3V4/CSharp/Skills/README.md

 The solution includes a parent bot (`SimpleRootBot`) built using [v4.7.2](https://www.nuget.org/packages/Microsoft.Bot.Builder/4.7.2) and three skill bots (`EchoBot`, `PizzaBot`, `SimpleSandwichBot`) built using [v3.30.0](https://www.nuget.org/packages/Microsoft.Bot.Builder/3.30.0).
 This example demonstrates how a parent bot can post activities to skill bots and returns the skill responses to the user.

-- `SimpleRootBot`: this project is based on [80.skills-simple-bot-to-bot](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/80.skills-simple-bot-to-bot) It shows how to consume the three V3 skills and includes:
+- `SimpleRootBot`: this project is based on [80.skills-simple-bot-to-bot](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/80.skills-simple-bot-to-bot).
+It shows how to consume the three V3 skills and includes:
   - A [RootBot](V4SimpleRootBot/Bots/RootBot.cs) which calls the user chosen skill and keeps the conversation active until the user says "end" or "stop".
-[RootBot](V4SimpleRootBot/Bots/RootBot.cs) also keeps track of the conversation with the skill and handles the `EndOfConversation` activity received from the skill to terminate the conversation.
+[RootBot](V4SimpleRootBot/Bots/RootBot.cs) also keeps track of the conversation with the skill and handles the `endOfConversation` activity received from the skill to terminate the conversation.
   - A simple [SkillConversationIdFactory](V4SimpleRootBot/SkillConversationIdFactory.cs) based on an in memory `ConcurrentDictionary` that creates and maintains conversation IDs used to interact with a skill
-  - A [SkillsConfiguration](V4SimpleRootBot/SkillsConfiguration.cs) class that loads skill definitions from `appsettings`
+  - A [SkillsConfiguration](V4SimpleRootBot/SkillsConfiguration.cs) class that loads skill definitions from `appsettings.json`
   - A [SkillController](V4SimpleRootBot/Controllers/SkillController.cs) that handles skill responses
   - An [AllowedSkillsClaimsValidator](V4SimpleRootBot/Authentication/AllowedSkillsClaimsValidator.cs) is used to validate responses sent to the bot are coming from the configured skills
   - A [Startup](V4SimpleRootBot/Startup.cs) class that shows how to register the different skill components for dependency injection